Super Vust theorem and Schur-Sergeev duality for principal finite $W$-superalgebras: Deformed action on : as a module over finite -superalgebras

-\begin{proof} With the arguments prior to the theorem, what remains is essentially to repeat verbatim the proof of \cite[Theorem 8.1]{BKl2}.
-Particularly, all $x_{i,j}$ are even because $\chi\in\ggg^*$ is even, and the isomorphism $\chi_{M,X}$ is even. \end{proof}
+\begin{proof} With the arguments prior to the theorem, what remains to do is to repeat verbatim the proof of \cite[Theorem 8.1]{BKl2}.
+In particular, all $x_{i,j}$ are even because $\chi\in\ggg^*$ is even, and the isomorphism $\chi_{M,X}$ is also even. \end{proof}